Bahia Honda is an island in the Florida Keys archipelago. It’s located in the lower keys, southwest of Marathon.

 The campsite has restrooms and bath houses with hot showers, which are exclusively for campers’ use.

-The Sandspur section of the campground is closed because it was destroyed in Hurricane Irma.
-As of this writing, there is no plan to reopen the Sandspur campground.
+The Sandspur section of the campground was closed for years after being destroyed by Hurricane Irma.
+As of this writing, it has recently reopened, and is now fully open again!

 Bahia State Park Cabins